Scarecrowe/AdventOfCode/README.md

 | **2016** | 25 / 25 | ✔️ Complete |
 | **2015** | 25 / 25 | ✔️ Complete |

-If more years are added in the future, the table can be extended easily.

 ---

 ## 📁 Repository Structure